BABA, work in progress.

 The oldest being graduated actress Serin who now makes music and podcasts.
 Or as the eleven year old Ceylan would call it ‘voice artist’.

 Baba is supported by Stimuleringsfonds Creatieve Industrie & Film Fonds and produced by Boondocs.
-The film is now in post production.
+The film will have it’s world premiere at International Film Festival Rotterdam.